aerospike/aerospike-client-java/CRYPTO.md

 A RipeMD-160 hash is performed on every key sent to an Aerospike Server.
-AerospikeClient uses GNU Crypto's RipeMD-160 hash algorithm by default due to it's superior performance over Bouncy Castle's algorithm.
+AerospikeClient uses GNU Crypto's RipeMD-160 hash algorithm by default due to its superior performance over Bouncy Castle's algorithm.
 The overall AerospikeClient performance difference is much less noticeable because the hash is only one of many factors that determine performance.